 Supporting alcohol alternative programming, campus-wide

 McWell provides mini-grants up to $250 for clubs and organizations hosting late-night, alcohol-alternative programming.
-Clubs, organizations, and residence halls may be awarded up to $250 per semester by completing the mini-grant application form below.
+Clubs, organizations, and residence halls may be awarded up to $250 per year by completing the mini-grant application form below.

 All undergraduate and graduate clubs and organizations, as well as individuals planning social, recreational or entertainment-based late night programming are eligible to apply.